Windermere - Coniston - Langdale drive

 Coordinates: N 54.43387, W 3.03789

 Elterwater is a picturesque village at the entrance to the spectacular Great Langdale valley.
 Its old slate houses, clear fast flowing river, attractive village green and backdrop of surrounding hills is real Lake District.
 Although only small, the village attracts plenty of visitors being central to wonderful walking country.
 A good level walk follows the river downstream from the car park to Elterwater lake and beyond to Skelwith Force.
 Other footpaths lead up Langdale valley and surrounding hills.
-There are no shops in the village but refreshments are available at the popular Britannia Inn and adjacent Maple Tree cafe, overlook the village green.
+There are no shops in the village but refreshments are available at the popular Britannia Inn and adjacent Slates cafe, overlook the village green.
 National Trust pay and display car park with adjacent toilets.
 There is a fair amount of free parking around nearby Elterwater Common.

 Leave the village car park and turn right.
-The road continues to the right of Maple Tree cafe before leaving the village and crossing the attractive Elterwater Common with various free parking areas.
+The road continues to the right of Slates cafe before leaving the village and crossing the attractive Elterwater Common with various parking areas.
 In a short distance meet a T junction where you turn right.
 Before leaving Elterwater Common it is worth stopping to look back at the wonderful view of Great Langdale valley and Langdale Pikes.
 Continue over a cattle grid, the road meanders through some pleasant Lakeland scenery with glimpses of Elterwater lake then the River Brathay through trees on the right.
 Soon pass Silverthwaite pay and display car park on the left and the road descends to the hamlet of Skelwith Bridge which has a few attractions.
 On the right is The Talbot Bar and behind that is Chesters By The River which has a shop and cafe.
 Only a 5 minute walk up the river is Skelwith Force waterfall which is impressive in flood.
 At the T junction turn left towards Ambleside.
 Continue for approx 2 miles to the outskirts of Ambleside and a tight bridge over the River Rothay.
 Once over the bridge, the road bears left and becomes one-way.
 Get in the right lane which soon comes to a T junction.
 Turn right on the A5075 for approx 0.5 miles and Waterhead car park is on the left.

 Distance: 30.2 miles